 APIC’s Heroes Implementation Research Scholar Award Program provides career development opportunities for highly qualified individuals to plan, implement, and develop a written report for a research project demonstrating value and implications for infection prevention and quality efforts across clinical settings.

 Consistent with the indicators of success for the implementation science goal included in APIC Strategic Plan 2020, it is expected that recipients will present the results of their findings at the APIC Annual Conference and prepare a manuscript for submission to APIC’s scholarly journal, the American Journal of Infection Control.
-The application process for the current award period is now closed.
+The application process for the current award period is open.